qualitydixon/CrossfitClock/README.md

 ## Todo

 - Update timer when user changes session length.
-Currently need to hit reset button to change time.
+Currently need to hit reset button to change set time.
 - UI does not work well on thin screens.
 - Highlight which mode is selected in menu.
 - Update screenshots.